why, who, & how to go vegan (for morality, wellness & sustainability)

 Meat (especially beef) and dairy is very strongly linked to many diseases namely:

-2) uric acid related (e.g. Gout & Osteoporosis) - although any high protein diet (possibly from excess grains, oil seeds, and legumes) means a high level of amino acids therefore acidity therefore ammonia
+2) uric acid related (e.g. Gout & Osteoporosis) - although any high protein diet (possibly from excess grains, oil seeds, nuts, and legumes) means a high level of amino acids therefore acidity therefore ammonia

 One of the prime reasons that people do not believe in veganism is the myth that sugar makes you fat.
 Sugar is carbs and is not limited to monosaccharides (such as glucose, fructose (the worst), and galactose) from processed foods (such as table sugar regardless of how brown, and refined grains) that are easy to break down therefore store and cause many ailments such as diabetes 2, fatty liver disease, insulin resistance, and metabolism disorder.
 Sugar also includes disaccharides such as sucrose from whole fruit and maltose from whole grains, which are healthy in moderation and do not break down so easily.